jarviscanada/jarvis_data_eng_ShahbazYousaf/linux_sql/README.md

 ## Scripts
-Here are the key scripts used in the project:
+Key scripts used in the project:

+**`psql_docker.sh`:
-**`psql_docker.sh`:** This script simplifies the setup process by starting a Docker container running a PostgreSQL instance, making it easy to work with the database.
+** This script simplifies the setup process by starting a Docker container running a PostgreSQL instance, making it easy to work with the database.
 ```
 # script usage ./scripts/psql_docker.sh start|stop|create [db_username][db_password]
 ```